Md-SabbirHosen/Job-Portal-Project-PHP-MySql-CSS/README.md

 # Job Portal Project

 Welcome to the Job Portal Project repository!
-This project is a web-based job portal application developed using HTML, CSS, PHP, and MySQL.
+This project is a web-based job portal application developed using HTML, CSS, PHP, and MySQL database.
 It serves as a platform to bridge the gap between job seekers and employers, offering features for efficient job search, application submission, and recruitment.

 ## Features